P4ALLcerthiti/P4ALL_OCR-TABLES/README.md

 2) [App](https://github.com/P4ALLcerthiti/P4ALL_OCR-TABLES/tree/master/App) : This includes the source code for a sample Qt-based app to test the module

-3) [tessdata](https://github.com/P4ALLcerthiti/P4ALL_OCR-TABLES/tree/master/tessdata) : This includes the traindata necessary for the OCR engine
+3) [tessdata](https://github.com/P4ALLcerthiti/P4ALL_OCR-TABLES/tree/master/tessdata) : This includes the traindata necessary for the OCR engine.
+The tessdata folder must be in the same directory as the executable

 4) [test files](https://github.com/P4ALLcerthiti/P4ALL_OCR-TABLES/tree/master/test%20files) : This includes some sample files to test the module